basp/hack/README.md

 The IL features function calls and returns and proper stack management.
 This will compile to Hack assembly which can be executed using the Hack computer simulator which is provided.

+## The killer app
+The main use case for this thing is to provide a computer *that can be instantiated* at will.
+The idea is to connect this to a persistent data store and the provide computing at will via an network(ed) API and a custom (high level) programming language.

 ## Example Hack assembly
 Below is a simple Hack assembly program that computes 2 + 3.
 ```